 Professor Widom offers a range of options for different audiences, although the focus is on fundamental learning rather than advanced development skills or operational deployment.
 Material is drawn from a course she developed at Stanford.
-The most detailed offering is a short-course lasting a full week, covering a variety of topics and including a great deal of hands-on learning.
-Except for the broad overview, students should be comfortable with basic mathematical concepts, and some portions of the material require a modest amount of computer programming experience (equivalent to an introductory programming course).
+The most detailed offering is a short-course lasting up to a full week, covering a variety of topics and including a great deal of hands-on learning.
+Except for the general overview, students should be comfortable with basic mathematical concepts, and some portions of the material require a modest amount of computer programming experience (equivalent to an introductory programming course).

 Formats range from 2 hour seminars, to 1-2 day tutorials, to a weeklong course.
 Depending on the desired format and the background of the students, the following topics may be covered.